 but the treatment didn't work, and it was painful besides,

 and she died shortly after.
 I shook my head gently.

 "No, that's not what happened.
 You had cancer, Jen.

 And you died."
-And then you smiled, silent, as if
+And you smiled at me, silent, as if

 to say, "That's true."

 at one in the morning, eleven weeks exactly

 the knife of your death alive again in me,